Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

 \subsubsection{The merging phases}

-\paragraph{The first phase:} Based on the pairwise overplap map of Figure~\ref{fig:hss-overlap}, and for $\kappa=1$ (determined to be the solution with the lowest terminating $\ddot\omega$), Groups 1-4, 7 and 8 all merge into one group at this stage.
-Thus, at the end of this merging step, we end up with three groups and a generalized overlap of $\ddot\omega =0.13$.
+\paragraph{The first phase:} Based on the pairwise overlap map of Figure~\ref{fig:hss-overlap}, and for $\kappa=1$ (determined to be the solution with the lowest terminating $\ddot\omega$), Groups 1-4, 7 and 8 all merge into one group.
+Thus, at the end of this merging phase, we have three groups and a generalized overlap of $\ddot\omega =0.13$.
 To facilitate easy reference, we relabel the erstwhile Groups 5 and 6 as the merged (first phase) Groups (i)-5 and (ii)-6 respectively and the merged entity as Group (iii), with the component individual groups as Group (iii)-1 through Group (iii)-4 and Group (iii)-7 and Group (iii)-8.
-A 3D scatterplot of the three first-phase merged groups is provided in Figure~\ref{fig:scatter:ph1}.
-The pairwise overlap between Groups (i) and (ii) is 0.01 and between Groups (ii) and (iii) is 0.1.
-Between Groups (i) and (iii) the pairwise overlap is negligible.
-Figure \ref{fig:scatter:ph1} immediately points out how the first phase mergers using the pairwise overlaps have been able to capture the non-ellipsoidal structure present in the data.
-But the magnitude of the pairwise overlaps and the generalized overlap (and the logic of our method) suggest that there might be additional structure which might have been missed in the first phase.
+A 3D scatterplot of the three first-phase merged groups is provided in Figure~\ref{fig:scatter:ph1}, while Tables~\ref{hss:mean:ph1} and~\ref{hss:no:type:ph1} summarize the mean parameter values and the types of objects in the three merged groups.
+The pairwise overlap between Groups (i) and (ii) is 0.01 and between Groups (ii) and (iii) is 0.1. the overlap between Groups (i) and (iii) is negligible.
+Figure \ref{fig:scatter:ph1} immediately points out how the first phase mergers based on the pairwise overlaps have been able to capture the non-ellipsoidal structure present in the data.
+But the pairwise overlaps and the generalized overlap (and the logic of our method) suggest that there might be additional structure which might have been missed in the first phase merge.
 So we proceed with another merging phase.